Carroll, Queen's Square | June 1, 2017

 And we can’t forget about Netflix.
 The phenomenon that launched binge-watching has taken over our living rooms, with four in nine Canadians holding a subscription.
 That’s roughly 44% of our population.
 However, that doesn’t necessarily mean that everyone is a paying customer.
 The survey indicates that nearly 3 in 10 subscribers share their Netflix password with someone outside the home.

-The survey itself is available here.
-Have a look – where do you fit in these numbers?
+Have a look at the info – where do you fit in these numbers?